[Updated: March 4th, 2016] – Adding a second recovery option under the Resolution section.

-You continue do this over and over again until you merge the last (.avhdx) into the parent VHDX.
+You continue to do this over and over again until you merge the last (.avhdx) into the parent VHDX.

 One thing worth point out is that you may encounter the same error during the manual merging process, one of the disks might fail to merge to its parent directly.

 In this case, you need to merge the disk to a new VHD(X).

 Option 2 is less risky if this option is available to you versus error-prone using option 1.

 This option requires having a second Hyper-V host in your environment, and I believe we do all have more than one host in production.

-We need to leverage Shared-Nothing live migration feature and move the affected virtual machine including it’s storage to the second Hyper-V host.
+We need to leverage the Shared-Nothing live migration feature and move the affected virtual machine including its storage to the second Hyper-V host.

 You can use PowerShell or Hyper-V Manager, it’s much easier with PowerShell.

 Move-VM "VMName" -IncludeStorage -DestinationHost HV02 -DestinationStoragePath "D:\VMs" –Verbose